amorist/awesome/README.md

 ## TypeScript

+- [ill-inc/biomes-game](https://github.com/ill-inc/biomes-game) - Biomes is an open source sandbox MMORPG built for the web using web technologies such as Next.js, Typescript, React and WebAssembly.
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
 - [rajeshdavidbabu/pdf-chat-ai](https://github.com/rajeshdavidbabu/pdf-chat-ai) - An AI powered Next.js app to chat with your PDF files and get a streamed response using Langchain and PineconeDB ✨🤖💻🗃️
 - [psychic-api/rag-stack](https://github.com/psychic-api/rag-stack) - 🤖 Deploy a private ChatGPT alternative hosted within your VPC. 🔮 Connect it to your organization's knowledge base and use it as a corporate oracle.
 Supports open-source LLMs like Llama 2, Falcon, and